Bharat Heavy Electricals Limited: Upcoming projects

 In 2022, BHEL and Titagarh Wagons formed a consortium and participated in a tender by Government of India.
-The consortium emerged the second lowest bidder and will be supplying 80 Vande Bharat Trains to Indian Railways.
+The consortium emerged the second lowest bidder and will be supplying 80 Vande Bharat Trains at the rate of 120 crore per train to Indian Railways.
+BHEL will supply propulsion system i.e. IGBT based traction converter-inverter, auxiliary converter, train control management system, motors, transformers and mechanical bogies.